Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/bug_fix_sonar_portal.png">

-We also see the Quality Gates are failing since previous version because there is no code coverage available for the new code that we added to fix the bug.
-This way we get to analyse the code for every build and make sure we don't ship buggy software thus keeping the developers in a inner-loop to improve the code quality.
+We see the Quality Gate is failing after code changes as there is no code coverage available for the new code that we added to fix the bug.

+This is how we analyse the code for every build and continuously improve the code quality to ship quality products.

 ## Summary